T-r-y-o-k-s/JS_Bookmark_Calls_yt-dlp/README.md

 ## How it works
 When you click on the bookmarklet, a small snippet of javascript code is executed.
 This will grab the video ID from the current page (and check whether you even are on a valid video page) and attempt to open a special url: ```yt-dlp://``` followed by the video ID. <br>
-This is a special protocol defined only on your computer that will call ```protocol handler.exe```.
+This is a special protocol defined only through this project that will call ```protocol handler.exe```.
 All the protocol magic is built into Windows and can be set up using the registry. <br>
 Once ```protocol handler.exe``` is run, a Command Prompt window will pop up.
 You can minimize it or use it to moniter the progress of the download. <br>
 This will call yt-dlp with a set of predefined parameters:
   - The video's resolution will be 1080p or the best available resolution below that.
   - The final file will be in a .mp4 container.
   - All temporary files will be stored at ```%USERPROFILE%\Videos\yt-dlp_tmp\```. <br>
-Afterwards, VLC will be opened, but remain paused and minimized to the tray icon.

 That's pretty much it!